 Medical communities aren’t aware that streptococcus is the cause a number of health issues including UTIs, pneumonia, SIBO, yeast infections, bacterial vaginosis, migraines, styes, and sinus problems and it contributes to countless other health problems along with other factors.
 Along with these symptoms and conditions, cystic acne may also arise.
 Even if you do not have any other streptococcus-related symptoms and feel fairly healthy overall, you may still have chronic, low-grade streptococcus sitting in different areas of your lymphatic system stirring up acne issues.
 If you suffered from strep throat as a child, it is likely you will notice acne arise as a teenager or adult.
 It may not be a severe case and may only appear every so often depending on the severity of strep in your system. if you frequently suffered from bronchitis or pneumonia as a child, you may end up battling severe acne later in life as well.
 Other health issues as a child that may be a sign for acne later in life include tonsillitis and/or frequent styes.
 Medical science and research aren’t aware that streptococcus is the cause or a factor in any of the conditions.

 When streptococcus is in your body it can move from the liver to your lymphatic system.
 Your body maybe able to keep the strep under control for the most part, but there might be times where the strep reaches the derma and works underneath it, which can lead to cystic acne.
 For this reason, if you continuously run yourself down by making unproductive food choices, leading a stressful lifestyle, and infrequently implementing supportive self-care practices, your immune system will have a difficult time managing any chronic strep in the lymphatic system.
 Because of this, the strep is more likely to push through to the surface of the derma.
 Lymphatic channels are all over the body and consequently acne may arise in a number of places.
 You may notice acne appear on your chest, shoulders, neck, face, head (top, back, sides or crown), hairline, breasts, armpits, legs, groin, and/or underneath and around the butt.
 If you suffer from both acne and eczema, you may not only have strep, but a heavy viral load in your liver as well.
 The true cause of eczema is a complete mystery to medical communities.
+I cover this condition, along with psoriasis and rosacea, in my book Liver Rescue.
 I released a radio show and blog post to reveal what’s really causing this challenging condition.

 It is challenging to truly eliminate strep bacteria.
 Lymphocytes, which play the biggest role in managing and lowering strep in the system, need a sufficient amount of zinc and supportive foods to best control and fight back against strep.
 Without proper fuel, the lymphocytes will not be able to prevent strep from reaching the derma.